pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 ## The (longish) short of it

 We're going to produce a binary during the build.
-We'll have macros output some foreign functions, then the binary will re-export and call them to build up a structure representing our extension. `cargo-pgx pgx schema`'s job will be to orcestrate that.
+We'll have macros output some foreign functions, then the binary will re-export and call them to build up a structure representing our extension. `cargo-pgrx pgrx schema`'s job will be to orcestrate that.

 Roughly, we're slipping into the build process this way:

 ```
                             ┌────────────────────────┐
-                            │cargo pgx discovers     │
+                            │cargo pgrx discovers     │
-                            │__pgx_internal functions│
+                            │__pgrx_internal functions│
                             └───────────────────┬────┘
                                                 │
                                                 ▼